Neil Staebler Distinguished Alumni Service Award

 The Neil Staebler Distinguished Service Award recognizes a Ford School alumnus or alumna for outstanding professional achievement consistent with Neil Staebler’s dedication to excellence in public service.
 Qualified alumni will have demonstrated a commitment to engaging with the public policy challenges of our world through professional accomplishments and public service.
 Successful nominees will have demonstrated exceptional achievement in these areas, relative to the length of their careers.
 Volunteer service to the Gerald R. Ford School of Public Policy is also considered.

 The Alumni Board oversees the nomination and selection process.
 A volunteer committee of Alumni Board members is charged with overseeing the nomination and selection process for the Staebler Award.
 A Ford School staff member will also participate in committee discussions.
-With administrative assistance from staff, the committee will email the alumni body with a call for nominations, review all nominations, and present a recommended recipient to the Ford School dean.
+With administrative assistance from staff, the committee will e-mail the alumni body with a call for nominations, review all nominations, and present a recommended recipient to the board.
+The board-recommended nominee will be presented to the Ford School dean for review and approval.
+The committee members include:

 - Any member of the Ford School community is invited to submit a nomination.

 - Ford School alumni, across all degree programs, are eligible to be nominated.
-(Please note: Current Ford School board members are ineligible during their terms for service.)
+(Please note: Current Ford School Alumni Board members are ineligible during their terms for service.)

-- Complete the nomination form (remove hyperlink to application).
+- Complete the nomination form.
 Nominations will consist of a narrative description of how the nominee meets the above award criteria and any supporting information.

 Judith Arnold (MPP ’83)